SK-TOUFIK-ISLAM-07/Assinment-1-Creative-Showcase/README.md

 ## Declaration

-This project was developed as part of a **placement drive assignment** to demonstrate practical skills in full-stack web development, system design, and cloud deployment.
-The implementation reflects real-world development practices and is intended for technical evaluation.
+This project was developed as part of a **placement drive assignment** to demonstrate backend development skills, REST API design, authentication mechanisms, and database integration.
+The implementation follows industry-relevant practices and is intended solely for **technical and academic evaluation purposes**.

 ---